Creighton vs. Villanova Predictions, College Basketball BetMGM Promo Codes, & Picks - December 20

 Creighton vs. Villanova Predictions, BetMGM Promo Codes, & Picks: Spread, Total - December 20

-Wednesday's contest features the No. 8 Creighton Bluejays (9-2, 0-0 Big East) and the Villanova Wildcats (7-4, 0-0 Big East) facing off at CHI Health Center Omaha (on December 20) at 9:00 PM ET.
+Wednesday's game features the No. 12 Creighton Bluejays (9-2, 0-0 Big East) and the Villanova Wildcats (7-4, 0-0 Big East) matching up at CHI Health Center Omaha (on December 20) at 9:00 PM ET.
 This matchup, according to our computer prediction, will result in a 76-68 victory for Creighton.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!